tijmenb/yard-markdown-docs-collected/outputs/lsegal---yard.md

 ## `class YARD::Server::RackMiddleware`

+This class wraps the {RackAdapter} into a Rack-compatible middleware.
+See {#initialize} for a list of options to pass via Rack's +#use+ method.

 **You must pass a +:libraries+ option to the RackMiddleware via +#use+.
 To read about how to return a list of libraries, see {LibraryVersion} or look at the example below.**